jrpotter/notebook/notes/calculus/continuity.md

 %%ANKI
 Basic
-What does the mean value theorem state?
+What does the mean value theorem for integrals state?
 Back: Let $f$ be continuous on $[a, b]$.
 Then there exists a $c \in [a, b]$ such that $$\int_a^b f(x) \,dx = f(c)(b - a).$$
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1761422321495-->